When to Tell Your Boss You Re Interviewing for Another Job

 If your boss can offer an internal move, salary adjustment, or sponsorship for a relocation, disclosure could benefit you.
 But quantify the likely support and set a timeline for evaluating it.
 Do not assume support without a clear plan.

-When Relationship + Reward outweigh Risk, lean toward disclosure.
+Decision rule: When Relationship + Reward outweigh Risk, lean toward disclosure.
 When Risk + low Relationship are greater, keep your search confidential until you have a signed offer.

-When To Tell: Timing Strategies by Scenario
+When To Tell: Timing Strategies By Scenario

 Timing is rarely a single answer.
 The right moment varies by situation.
 Below are detailed scenarios and the recommended timing approach for each.